 - Public Domain Soundtrack: The ending theme is an arranged cover of "Clair de Lune".

 - Retraux: The soundtrack is done in FM synth by Yousuke Yasui, a game music composer well-known for making retro-style game music.
 The graphics also give off a very Sega NAOMI look and feel to it

-- Smart Bomb: The "F" powerups, which wipe all bullets from the screen and do slight damage to all on-screen enemies.
+- Smart Bomb: The blue Flash powerups, which wipe all bullets from the screen and do slight damage to all on-screen enemies.
 Advanced mode has a gold version that turns enemy bullets into score items.

 - However, collecting it in Advanced will decrease shot power and multiplier, so be careful picking it up.
 So if you're playing for score, these basically become extra bullets!